"There is more treasure in books than in all the pirate's loot on Treasure Island." - Walt Disney

-The Ship Captain’s Medical Guide - intended primarily for use on vessels where there is no medical professional, such as a doctor, on board.
+The Ship Captain's Medical Guide - Intended primarily for use on vessels where there is no medical professional, such as a doctor, on board.
 It provides assistance and direction for crew members when it becomes necessary for them to assess and treat trauma and medical illness.

 Mariner's Weather Handbook - Of all the things required to get ready to cruise, nothing is more important than understanding the weather and the tactics required to make it work for you.
 This book provides a complete and exhaustive guide to every aspect of weather you are likely to meet when cruising.
-It is the fruit of years of research and more than 200,000 sea miles.

 Modern Marine Weather - A comprehensive book on how to take weather into account for the planning and navigation of voyages, local or global, using the latest technologies as well as the time-honoured skills of maritime tradition.